wikitree/wikitree-browser-extension/docs/CallsTo wikitree.com.md

-Standardization of retrieving pages whitin applications and extensions.
+Standardization of retrieving pages within applications and extensions.
 That is not needed for images, css and js files.

 # Identifying a caller

-There are several different applications/extensions/services that can make retrieve a page.
+There are several different applications/extensions/services that can retrieve a page.
 Here is a standard to identify the caller (xxx in the rest of the page).
 All calls should start with "api" followed by the type of application
 * "Ext" for extensions
-** "apiExtWbe" for WikiTree Browser Extension.
+  * "apiExtWbe" for WikiTree Browser Extension.
-** "apiExtBee" for WikiTree Bee.
+  * "apiExtBee" for WikiTree Bee.
-** "apiExtSrc" for Sourcerer.
+  * "apiExtSrc" for Sourcerer.
 * "Apps" for applications on apps.wikitree.com.
-** "apiApps_harris5439_maps" for WikiTree Maps application.
+  * "apiApps_harris5439_maps" for WikiTree Maps application.
 * "TreeApp" for the tree applications
-** "apiTreeApp_FanChart"
+  * "apiTreeApp_FanChart"
 * "Svc" for services running on other servers.
   * "apiSvc_Straub620_g2g2rss" for services running on other servers.
   * "apiSvc_wtPlus_EditBot" for services running on other servers.

 Additional text can be added if you want to distinguish between multiple calls in the same application.

 # Retrieving a page from